Just quietly, everyone seems to be sleeping on silk pillowcases these days.

 But are silk pillowcases worth the exxy price tag or a great way to burn some cash?

 Mamamia’s executive editor and beauty editor of 15 years Leigh Campbell is a fan, but not of paying that much for one.
-Speaking on the You Beauty podcast, Leigh shared everything you need to know about silk pillowcases, from their many benefits to where to nab one for cheap (you can listen to the full episode below, post continues after audio).
+Speaking on the You Beauty podcast, Leigh shared everything you need to know about silk pillowcases, from their many benefits to where to nab one for cheap.

 Silk pillowcase benefits.